Stelios Pozoglou

-Stelios Pozoglou (Στέλιος Πόζογλου, born 22 January 1996) is a Greek professional footballer who plays as a winger.
+Stelios Pozoglou (Στέλιος Πόζογλου, born 22 January 1996) is a Greek professional footballer who plays as a winger for Apollon Kalamarias.

 Club career

 PAOK

-Pozoglou made his debut with PAOK in the Greek Football Cup during the 2013–14 Greek Football Cup, participating in the win against Anagennisi Karditsa F.C. on 30 October 2013.
+Pozoglou made his debut with PAOK in the Greek Football Cup during the 2013–14 Greek Football Cup, participating in the win against Anagennisi Karditsa on 30 October 2013.
 On 12 December 2013 he scored deep into injury time in the UEFA Europa League match against AZ Alkmaar to draw the match level at 2-2.
 This goal made him, at the age of 17, the youngest player ever to score for PAOK in European competitions.
 In October 2014 he extended his contract with PAOK for 4 years.

 On 8 January 2019, Pozoglou joined Thesprotos.
 On 21 July 2019, he joined Olympiacos Volos for an undisclosed fee.
 On 29 January 2020, Pozoglou joined Veria.